 Filmora for video editing

 Filmora is one of many video editing tools that require little to no experience in video editing.
 It supports a wide variety of formats and over 300+ effects to create visuals for your videos.
 If you are a video wizard or hire one, chances are they would use something like Adobe Premiere Pro or Final Cut Pro.

 With Filmora, you can take advantage of this software for free before deciding on a subscription.
-WeVideo is also a good alternative for product videos.
+WeVideo and Clipchamp are also a good alternatives for product videos..

 6. Distribution to the right channels

 Finally, it’s critical to ensure your content is being distributed via the right channels.
 Think about where your audience is located and how easily transferable the content is on multiple channels.
 You may have created content for IGTV but you may want to create shorter snippets for Tiktok’s video lengths and longer versions for YouTube.

 There are lots of ways in which you can get your video out there by publishing it on multiple platforms or sharing the video with email marketing and on your website.